eclipse/kuksa.val/kuksa-client/README.md

 Test Client>
 ```

-If the connected KUKSA.val Server or KUKSA.val Databroker require authorization the next step is to authorize.
+If the connected KUKSA Server or KUKSA Databroker require authorization the next step is to authorize.
-KUKSA.val Server and KUKSA.val Databroker use different token formats.
+KUKSA Server and KUKSA Databroker use different token formats.

-### Connecting to KUKSA.val Databroker
+### Connecting to KUKSA Databroker

-A gRPC connection to KUKSA.val Databroker is started by specifying address and port for the Databroker and giving
+A gRPC connection to KUKSA Databroker is started by specifying address and port for the Databroker and giving
 `--protocol grpc` as argument.
-KUKSA.val Client use TLS by default, it only run in insecure mode if `--insecure` is given as argument.
+KUKSA Client use TLS by default, it only run in insecure mode if `--insecure` is given as argument.
-By default the KUKSA.val example Root CA and Client keys are used, but client keys have no effect as mutual authentication is not supported by KUKSA.val Databroker or KUKSA.val Server.
+By default the KUKSA example Root CA and Client keys are used, but client keys have no effect as mutual authentication is not supported by KUKSA Databroker or KUKSA Server.

 ```
 ~/kuksa.val/kuksa-client$ kuksa-client --ip localhost --port 55555 --protocol grpc